EndPointCorp/end-point-blog/2024/04/using-razor-templates-to-render-emails-dotnet.md

 builder.Services.AddTransient<Services.IMailer, Services.Mailer>();
 ```

 A good idea is to put these into an `IServiceCollection` extension method.
-That's what I ended up doing in fact.
+That's what I ended up doing, in fact.

 Instances of a class like this can be used anywhere in the code.
 For example like this: